projectriff/riff/docs/riff_function_create.md

       --bus name                       the name of the bus to create the channel in.
       --cluster-bus name               the name of the cluster bus to create the channel in.
+      --dry-run                        don't create resources but print yaml representation on stdout --env stringArray                environment variable expressed in a 'key=value' format --env-from stringArray           environment variable created from a source reference; see command help for supported formats
-      --dry-run                        don't create resources but print yaml representation on stdout --git-repo URL                   the URL for a git repository hosting the function code --git-revision ref-spec          the git ref-spec of the function code to use (default "master") --handler method or class        the name of the method or class to invoke, depending on the invoker used
+      --git-repo URL                   the URL for a git repository hosting the function code --git-revision ref-spec          the git ref-spec of the function code to use (default "master") --handler method or class        the name of the method or class to invoke, depending on the invoker used